 1. Balance: Interdependence allows a person to keep their identity while being with someone they love.
 It requires no sacrifices, and nothing is done beyond reasonable limits.
 A person loves themselves and maintains their own life as much as they dive into the relationship and keep each other happy.
 It is important to maintain this perfect balance where one does not put the partner above themselves but treats them as an equal.

 2. Individual Identity: A sure way of ensuring that your relationship is on the path to interdependence is not to lose your personal identity while being a couple.
-Couples counselors point out the importance of allowing space and independence to grow outside of the marriage or relationship.
+Couples’ experts point out the importance of allowing space and independence to grow outside of the marriage or relationship.
 Expressing one’s opinions while being sensitive to your partner is where interdependence steps in.

 3. Effort: An interdependent relationship requires time, effort, and nurturing.
-It includes awareness of one’s own needs.
+It includes awareness of one’s own needs first to become the best version of yourself and then become the best partner you can be.
 Relationships require compromise and some amount of sacrifice, but this should not be at the cost of your own dreams and well-being.
-It takes compassion and effort to achieve interdependence as a couple, and it leads to a healthy and satisfying long-term relationship.
+It takes compassion and effort to achieve interdependence as a couple, and it leads to a healthy and satisfying long-term relationship combined with a mature healthy communication approach during conflict.

 4. Communication: To create an interdependent relationship, you both need to be honest and approachable.
 Both partners must communicate their needs and problems to each other.
 Engage in active listening and straightforward conversation and avoid blame games.
-Discuss everything freely, being aware of each other’s requirements, to prevent misunderstandings.
+For instance, recognizing and taking responsibility for your own feelings and emotions when your buttons are pressed during conflict towards your partner.
+Interdependent couples find their way to discuss and clear everything freely, because they want to work on building a stronger foundation together to prevent further misunderstandings.

-5. Boundaries: To build an interdependent relationship with your partner, both of you need to set healthy boundaries that will preserve your self-esteem and help you both be comfortable with or without each other at all times.
-Boundaries are not about building walls, hiding things from each other, or setting restrictions.
-It involves transparency in beliefs, values, desires, and limitations.
-It means drawing the line at how much you are willing to compromise.
+5. Boundaries: To build an interdependent relationship with your partner, both of you need to set healthy boundaries while you maintain your self-esteem for both of you to be comfortable with or without each other at all times.
+Boundaries are not about building walls, hiding things from each other, or purposely avoiding each other.
+It involves transparency in beliefs, values, desires, and limitations and recognizing each other’s strengths and weaknesses.
+It means drawing the line where you are willing to compromise individually and for your partner you love.

 6. Me Time: Take time out for yourself and do things that your heart desires on your own.
 In order to keep a relationship interdependent, you do not need to spend every free moment with your spouse.
 You do not need to cling to each other.
 Enjoy your solitude and get together when you want to without feeling guilty.

 7. Tolerance: Disagreements and friction are common in any relationship when two individuals have different views and personalities.
-One must learn to be tolerant and compassionate of the other and focus on common goals in order to have an interdependent bond.
+How you then respond and react during your disagreements is what matters.
+One must learn to be tolerant and compassionate of the other, focus on common goals, and plan new experiences to keep the spark alive to nurture your interdependent bond.

 9. Loyalty: Just because you have a certain amount of freedom does not mean you are not answerable to your partner.
-And, it does not mean you are allowed to cheat.
-Be loyal and faithful to your partner to respect the integrity of your interdependent relationship.
+And it does not mean you are allowed to cheat.
+Trust has to be earned, and if you have built this together over time, continue to be in your integrity.
+Be loyal and faithful to your partner and respectful of your interdependent relationship.
+What you have is a precious gift, so hold on to it!

-Often, people end up becoming codependent with their partner in a bid to build a strong relationship.
+Often, people end up becoming codependent with their partner because they want to be loved so much or have insecurities they expect their partner to fulfill.
+They could potentially suffocate or sabotage their relationship.
 However, such relationships are unhealthy.
 Learn the differences between interdependence and codependency in the next section.

 Interdependence Vs. Codependency